Cutaneous Electrogastrography (EGG)

 DESCRIPTION

-The electrical activity of the stomach can be subdivided into two general categories: electrical control activity (ECA) and electrical response activity (ERA).
-ECA is characterized by regularly recurring electrical potentials, originating in the gastric pacemaker located in the corpus of the stomach and sweeping in an annular band with increasing velocity toward the pylorus.
-ECA is not associated with contractions of the stomach unless coupled with action potentials, referred to as ERA.
-The usual practice is to record several cutaneous EGG signals from various standardized positions on the abdominal wall and to select the one with the highest amplitude for further analysis.
+The usual practice is to record several cutaneous EGG signals from various standardized positions on the outside of the abdominal wall and to select the one with the highest amplitude for further analysis.
 Nonetheless, the recorded signal is relatively weak and difficult to distinguish from the surrounding background "noise" related to unwanted signals, such as cardiac, respiratory, duodenal, and colonic electrical activity.
-For this reason, direct visual analysis of the EGG signals is problematic.
-Various methods of filtering out background noise and automated analysis have been developed; running spectral analysis is most common.
 The EGG is usually evaluated in terms of changes in the EGG amplitude and frequency.
-Deviations from the normal frequency of 3 cycles per minute may be referred to as brady- or tachyarrhythmia.
+Deviations from the normal frequency of 3 cycles per minute may be referred to as brady- or tachygastria.

-Scintigraphic gastric emptying is considered the gold standard test for evaluating gastroparesis.
-The test involves the ingestion of a solid meal with 99-technetium added.
-Serial scintigraphic measurements are then performed every 20 minutes for 2-3 hours after the meal.
-Delayed gastric emptying is diagnosed if more than 50% of the radio-labelled food is retained at the end of the study period.
-While gastric emptying evaluates the efficiency of gastric emptying, EGG focuses on the underlying myoelectrical activity.
+The use of EGG has been most widely studied in individuals with gastroparesis and functional dyspepsia.
+Scintigraphic gastric emptying is the typical test for evaluating gastroparesis.
+Scintigraphic gastric emptying involves the ingestion of a solid meal with 99-technetium added.
+Serial measurements are then done every 20 minutes for 2-3 hours.
+Delayed gastric emptying is diagnosed if more than 50% of the radio-labeled food is retained at the end of the study period.

 POLICY

-IMPORTANT REMINDER
+IMPORTANT REMINDERS

 ADDITIONAL INFORMATION